silverfernsys/agentserver/README.rst

 - Documentation.
 - A lot of the code relies heavily on integration tests for the HTTP and websocket APIs.
 Add unit tests.
 - Expand code coverage.
-- User friendly way to creating an initializing databases from ``agentserveradmin``.
+- User friendly way to create and initialize databases from ``agentserveradmin``.